VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -remoteWrite.disableOnDiskQueue array
-     Whether to disable storing pending data to -remoteWrite.tmpDataPath when the configured remote storage systems cannot keep up with the data ingestion rate.
-See https://docs.victoriametrics.com/vmagent#disabling-on-disk-persistence .See also -remoteWrite.dropSamplesOnOverload
+     Whether to disable storing pending data to -remoteWrite.tmpDataPath when the remote storage system at the corresponding -remoteWrite.url cannot keep up with the data ingestion rate.
+See https://docs.victoriametrics.com/vmagent#disabling-on-disk-persistence .
+See also -remoteWrite.dropSamplesOnOverload
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
-  -remoteWrite.dropSamplesOnOverload array
+  -remoteWrite.dropSamplesOnOverload
-     Whether to drop samples when -remoteWrite.disableOnDiskQueue is set and if the samples cannot be pushed into the configured remote storage systems in a timely manner.
+     Whether to drop samples when -remoteWrite.disableOnDiskQueue is set and if the samples cannot be pushed into the configured -remoteWrite.url systems in a timely manner.
 See https://docs.victoriametrics.com/vmagent#disabling-on-disk-persistence
-     Supports array of values separated by comma or specified via multiple flags.
-     Empty values are set to false.
   -remoteWrite.flushInterval duration
      Interval for flushing the data to remote storage.
 This option takes effect only when less than 10K data points per second are pushed to -remoteWrite.url (default 1s)
   -remoteWrite.forcePromProto array